Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Score is a player-tracked quantity.
 Dad coins balance is a player-tracked quantity.

 Each player's annex shall be of the form "($P, $M$C)", where "$P" is their score, "$M" is one or more characters acting as a currency symbol, and "$C" is their dad coin balance.

+# 13. Judges

+Every day starting from 00:00 UTC, any player may become a candidate for the next Judge by sending a text message in the channel #judge-elections.
+Immediately after the day ends, the player whose post has the most thumbs up reactions becomes the Judge for a day.
+If there is a tie, then an alphabetic list of the tied players is made and the first player on that list is this day's new Judge.

+Any player may at any point in time ping the current Judge and pose a question concerning any set of ambiguous, unclear, or conflicting rules.
+ The Judge may then send a text message in #judge-rulings that will settle how the rule ought to be interpreted.
+The Judge's ruling goes into effect exactly 24h after it is posted.
+If it's deleted, or the ratio of thumbs down to thumbs up for that ruling is 3:2 or higher, then that ruling does not go into effect.
+Judges may not edit their rulings, though they may override them by creating a new ruling.

+Only declarations of candidacy may be posted to #judge-election, and only one per player per day.
+Only the current Judge may send messages in the channel #judge-rulings.